spatie/laravel-activitylog/README.md

 ];
 ```

-Need to enable logging on a pivot table?
-Make sure that your pivot table as a PK and that `$incrementing = true` is set on the pivot model

 ## Support us

 Learn how to create a package like this one, by watching our premium video course: